-- In addition to the certificate issued by a competent independent testing laboratory, Electro Magnetic Interference (EMI)-EMC tests are also to be carried out.
+In addition to the certificate issued by a competent independent testing laboratory, EMC tests are also to be carried out.

 For detection equipment:

 - functional tests, Performance tests as above;

 - electrical power supply failure test;

 - power supply variation test;

 - dry heat test;

 - damp heat test;

 - cold test;

 - vibration test;

 - enclosure class (IP68 for sensors and IP56 for electrical equipment if applicable);

 - insulation resistance test;

-- high voltage test (if required);
+- high voltage test;

 - EMC tests, (if the detector is capable of producing electromagnetic noise), and

 - static and dynamic inclinations tests, (if the detectors contain moving parts);

-- salt mist test (if installed in weather exposed areas).

 - 5.4 Protection of the enclosures of electrical equipment installed above ballast and cargo spaces should satisfy the requirements of IP56 in accordance with IEC 60529.

-6.0 Installation and Testing
+Installation and Testing